w3c/mediacapture-image/ptz-explainer.md

 }

 // [NEW] Let the user control the camera tilt motion if the camera supports it
-// and user granted access.
-if ("tilt" in capabilities) {
+// and user has granted PTZ access. if ("tilt" in capabilities) {
   // similar to the pan motion above.
 }